runtipi/runtipi-appstore/apps/aichat/metadata/description.md

 ## Getting Started on Tipi

 The provided configuration file initializes clients for several of OpenRouter's, OpenAI's, and Anthropic's Claude LLMs.
 API Keys provided in the settings fields will be used to authenticate to those APIs.
-By default AIChat's playground interface on Tipi will use OpenRouter's  `auto` "model".
+By default, AIChat's playground interface on Tipi will use OpenRouter's  `auto` "model".

 Additional clients and models may be provisioned in the config file (using a custom app store to enable access to the `config.yaml` content); see the [example config file](https://github.com/sigoden/aichat/blob/main/config.example.yaml) for guidance.